anuket-project/anuket-specifications/doc/ref_impl/cntt-ri2/chapters/chapter01.md

 * To develop the Reference Conformance (RC) document, which will document the tests that can be run against the RI or any Vendor Implementation (VI) to check conformance with the Kubernetes RA.
 * By software vendors to be able to install Kubernetes platforms in their own environments in order to develop against the RI

-In order to promote the quick deployment of the RI and avoid duplicating effort across communities, the RI community works closely with CNCF TUG, Anuket Assured, ONAP and TIP communities.
+In order to promote the quick deployment of the RI and avoid duplicating effort across communities, the RI community works closely with CNCF TUG, the Anuket Assured program, ONAP and TIP communities.

 <a name="1.1.2"></a>
 ### 1.1.2 Structure of the document